DiegoAstiazaran/Compilador-Plz/README.md

 * pop(index) : pops the element on given index.
 If no argument is given, it popos the last elememt

 * insert(element, index): inserts the elememt on given index.
 If the size is lower than the given index, the element will repeatedly be appended until the index is reached.

+# Extra notes:
+Dividing an integer by an integer will return an integer!
+So be careful!